itsnwa/portfolio/_projects/gsport-byporten.md

 ![G-Sport Byporten]({{ site.baseurl }}/assets/images/gsport-byporten-1.jpg)

 <div class="text-block">
   <p>G-Sport is Norway's biggest sports equipment retailer with over 150 stores across the country.
-In collaboration with <a href="">Reactor Retail</a> I was assined to come up with the visual direction for instore signage and graphics, our mission was to create something that could live in balance with the brands own communication.</p>
+In collaboration with <a href="http://reactorretail.com">Reactor Retail</a> I was assigned to come up with the visual direction for in-store signage and graphics, our mission was to create something that could live in balance with the brands own communication.</p>
 </div>

 ![G-Sport Byporten]({{ site.baseurl }}/assets/images/gsport-byporten-2.jpg)